 Tools like The Shift and Fiverr Business were critical in bringing businesses online, optimising data and expanding their reach to audiences who are excited about supporting independent brands.
 Here’s how two businesses brought freelance talent in to guide their transformations.

-For Rooted , a houseplant company in New York City, Fiverr’s services helped them pivot their entire business model.
-Pre-pandemic, Rooted’s primary focus was on business-to-business sales: they provided houseplants and plant maintenance services to offices and commercial spaces around the city.
+For Rooted, a houseplant company in New York City, Fiverr’s services helped it pivot its entire business model.
+Pre-pandemic, Rooted’s primary focus was on business-to-business sales: it provided houseplants and plant maintenance services to offices and commercial spaces around the city.
 But with the indefinite closure of office spaces came an urgent need for the Rooted team to reassess their priorities.

 Calling on Fiverr’s directory of freelance illustrators, software developers and experience designers, Rooted shifted to become a consumer-facing business in a matter of days.
-Freelance creatives helped the Rooted team design a “Find Your Plant” quiz for consumers, blending the brand’s unique tone of voice with external HTML design expertise.
-To build out its digital brand presence, Rooted also commissioned custom illustrations from freelancers on Fiverr to bring their online shop to life.
+Freelance creatives helped the Rooted team design a ‘Find Your Plant’ quiz for consumers, blending the brand’s unique tone of voice with external HTML design expertise.
+To build out its digital brand presence, Rooted also commissioned custom illustrations from freelancers on Fiverr to bring its online shop to life.